Part 1. Confidentiality, privacy and police matters

 Female genital mutilation (FGM, also known as female genital cutting) refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
-FGM is mostly carried out on young girls sometime between infancy and age 15.
+FGM is mostly carried out on young girls sometime between infancy and 15 years of age.
 It has been recognised as a violent and harmful practice and a violation of the rights of girls and women.

 FGM is criminalised in Australia by State and Territory laws.
 These offences operate extraterritorially to protect Australians from being subjected to FGM outside the relevant jurisdiction, including overseas.

 When an officer at post becomes aware of information relating to a possible FGM case involving an Australian perpetrator or victim/potential victim, this information should be immediately reported to Canberra in accordance with the procedures outlined in section 3.2.
 A perpetrator may include a person who:

 - removes a child from the relevant jurisdiction, or makes arrangements for their removal, with the intention of having FGM performed on them (ACT, NT, QLD, SA, TAS, VIC, WA);